wrapperband/FTCBlockTimeAnalysis/README.md

 **FTC short term Block time variation 01/06/2016**

 The short term analysis for the 01/06/2016 shows some variation in difficulty, not as extreme as 31st.
-It can also be seen that the blue diagonal - 1 minute line is straighter, showing the diagnol is an indicator of hash stability.
+It can also be seen that the blue diagonal - 1 minute line is straighter, showing the diagonal is an indicator of hash stability.

+The high hash rate variability being experienced by FTC Blockchain, is producing excess short time blocks, which is being compensated by eHRC holding the average above 1 minute.
+For reviewing historical trends and future changes, the level above 1 minute indicate the extent eHCR is "damped" of delayed in action and will vary proportional to the hash rate variation.

+Although it would probably have a minimal effect, removing the difficulty damping and changing the short term average from 15 to 13 blocks, as originally specified for eHRC, would give a quicker response to FTC hash variations.

+Increasing the log term average to the original specification 2000 blocks would also help prevent the block time disparity dropping of the average time of the eHRC calculation.

 ![alt tag](2016-06-01 FTCTransactionAnalysis/2016-06-01-FTCBlockTime100Hr.ShortTerm.jpg)